• Skip to primary navigation

 About the Center for Medicare Advocacy

-The Center for Medicare Advocacy (the Center) is a national, non-profit, law organization that works to advance access to comprehensive Medicare coverage, health equity, and quality health care for older people and people with disabilities.
-Founded in 1986, the Center focuses on the needs of people with longer-term and chronic conditions.
-The organization’s work includes legal assistance, advocacy, education, analysis, policy initiatives, and litigation of importance to Medicare beneficiaries nationwide.
-Our systemic advocacy is based on the experiences of the real people who contact the Center every day.
-Headquartered in Connecticut and Washington, DC, the Center also has attorneys in CA, MA, and NJ.
+The Center for Medicare Advocacy (CMA) is a national, non-profit, law organization that works to advance access to comprehensive Medicare coverage, health equity, and quality health care for older people and people with disabilities.
+Founded in 1986, CMA’s work includes legal assistance, advocacy, education, analysis, policy initiatives, and litigation of importance to Medicare beneficiaries nationwide, with an emphasis on the needs of people with longer-term and chronic conditions.
+Our systemic advocacy is based on the experiences of the real people who contact CMA every day.
+Headquartered in Connecticut and Washington, DC, CMA also has attorneys in CA, MA, GA and WI.

 A list of the Center for Medicare Advocacy’s publications and products is available here.